FleischerResearchLab/Jialu-Repo/FireFighterStudy/README.md

 For each comparison, we calculate the result for each participant, repeat for 1000 times, average the result across the 1000 iterations and then average the result across the generation.

-# Result

 # Getting Started

-## Prerequisite

 ## Use this script to analyze other diet-related dataset

 Open Firefighters.ipynb and follow the instruction inside.
-Be sure to adjust related dataframe or code to with respect to your own data.
+Be sure to adjust related dataframe or code to fit your own data.

 ## Replicate the analysis or result